 Amsterdam, 19-21 September 2018 – Call for Papers

 A major international conference on Cultural mobilization: Cultural consciousness-raising and national movements in Europe and the world will be held in Amsterdam between 19 and 22 September 2018.
 The conference is organized by SPIN in association with NISE (Antwerp) and ASEN (London).
-Proposals for papers or panels can be submitted until 31 October 2017.

 A conference on sports and identity in Friesland and other countries will be held in Leeuwarden on Friday 7 February.
 More information here.